JorgePe/BOOSTreveng/bash.md

 # Using linux with BLE

 Modern linux distributions use [BlueZ](http://www.bluez.org/) for its bluetooth stack.

-Bluez 5 include support for BLE devices and we can use just some simple command line commands to access our BOOST Move Hub.
+Since BlueZ 5.0, linux kernels newer than 3.5 support BLE extension so we can use just some simple command line commands to access our BOOST Move Hub.

-These guidelines should work on a common linux computer (I use an Ubuntu laptop) but also on a Raspberry Pi running Raspbian (as long as it includes BlueZ 5) and LEGO MINDSTORMS EV3 running ev3dev.
+These guidelines should work on a common linux computer (I use an Ubuntu laptop) but also on a Raspberry Pi running Raspbian and LEGO MINDSTORMS EV3 running ev3dev.

 Of course, we neeed our computer/Raspberry Pi/ EV3 to be BT BLE compatible.
 Many modern computers already have some kind of BT 4.0 internal device.
 The Raspberry Pi 3 and Pi Zero W also include BT 4.0 BLE but older versions and also the EV3 don't so we need to use an USB adapter.